sbettid/CustomJ48/README.md

 Trees generated using the J48 class can be exported in two different formats:

-- DOT format, used also as default by Weka
+- DOT format, used also as default by Weka.
+When exporting with this format, node and edge labels are escaped according to HTML specification, in order to encode properly some characters that, in case of a wrong visualization, would make the tree less understandable.
 - JSON format, based on the following specification:

 ```